No championship fight means no more excitement to be had, right? Wrong.

 The title fight had ended early largely because of the bizarre points scoring system used at the time.
 Drivers could only count their best four results from the first seven races and their best four from the last eight.
 Scheckter had scooped the title when Villeneuve, under Ferrari team orders, followed him home at Monza three weeks earlier.

-This denied the Canadian crown the chance of seeing the local favourite fight for the title on home ground.
+This denied the Canadian crowd the chance of seeing the local favourite fight for the title on home ground.
 Villeneuve, who had won Montreal’s first Canadian Grand Prix 12 months earlier, was pipped to pole position on his return by Alan Jones.
 The Williams driver would still have been in contention for the championship had the points system not been so restrictive.

 The race was all about Villeneuve and Jones.
 The Ferrari driver got ahead at the start but Jones sat behind, biding his time.
 Then on lap 51 Villeneuve ran slightly wide and Jones pounced, dived for the inside and squeezed through.
 The Ferrari kept after him, the pair separated by a second at the flag, but Jones was the winner.